lukemcneil/stack-processor/implementation/README.md

 --------------------------------------
 * Make sure you have Chez Scheme installed
 * Run the following in a terminal
-'''
-scheme --script assembler.ss path/to/file.asm
+`scheme --script assembler.ss path/to/file.asm`
-'''
 * To get binary output run
-'''
-scheme --script assembler.ss path/to/file.asm --binary
+`scheme --script assembler.ss path/to/file.asm --binary`
-'''

 Simulator Instructions
 --------------------------------------
 * Make sure you have Chez Scheme installed
 * Run the following in a terminal
-'''
-scheme --script stack-simulator.ss path/to/file.asm [topOfStack] [secondOfStack] ...
+`scheme --script stack-simulator.ss path/to/file.asm [topOfStack] [secondOfStack] ...`
-'''
 You can include as many extra arguments as you want to place on top of the stack before simulating.